+9.14.
 TSO starting transit procedure with customs, must inform other TSO about this procedure and the gas quantity undergoing this procedure until 10th date of month after fulfilling such flow with transit procedure.

+9.15.
+In case if regional agreement on provisions relating to the subject matter of OBA among the Parties and other system operators exists, regional agreement shall govern the OBA limits during month and at the end of the month.
+This section 9 of Agreement prevails over regional agreement for only those provisions which by their nature are bilateral and shall be governed by this bilateral Agreement between the Parties even during validity of regional agreement.

 10. COMMUNICATION PROCEDURES IN CASE OF EXCEPTIONAL EVENTS

-The
+10.1.
 TSOs shall ensure that communication procedures, which facilitate fast and simultaneous communication in cases of exceptional events, are in place.

+10.2.
 Communication between the TSOs shall be performed by means of oral communication, followed by an electronic written confirmation unless agreed otherwise.